 I plan my day ahead to reduce surprises, so everything is as fluent as possible.
-Communicating with your partner or whoever is living in the same house as you, is also a great way to work.
+Communicating with your partner or whoever is living in the same house as you are also a great way to work.

-Me and my partner share a calendar each day, so we are both aware of upcoming tasks.
+I and my partner share a calendar each day, so we are both aware of upcoming tasks.
 This is important to us as we are both working from home and have shared responsibilities; parenting is one of them.
 Here are some jobs that stay at home dads and mums can do.
-Sometime when we are very busy, we even book in breaks to prevent burnout.
+Sometimes when we are very busy, we even book breaks to prevent burnout.

 Why is it important to keep hydrated at work?

-Keeping hydrated during your day, helps increase metabolism and focus on tasks at hand.
+Keeping hydrated during your day helps increase metabolism and focus on the jobs at hand.
 Dehydration can lead to headaches, decreased memory and can even reduce job productivity.
-It’s great habit to keep a drinking bottle on your desk each day, just remember to keep filling it up.
+It’s a great habit to keep a drinking bottle on your desk each day, just remember to keep filling it up.

 According to mayoclinic, we need to be drinking;